YuriyNasretdinov/hotreload-example/README.md

 # hotreload-example
-Proof-of-concept for hot code reload in go
+Proof-of-concept for hot code reload in go.
+Currently only works on Linux using go1.8beta2!

 ## Usage